useflyyer/flyyer-docs/guides/python/django.md

 The package `flyyer` supports HMAC and JWT signatures.

-Find your `secret key` in [your dashboard](https://flyyer.io/dashboard/_/projects?ref=docs) > your project > Advanced settings > Signed URLS, and enable the signing strategy you desire.
+Find your `secret key` [here](https://www.flyyer.io/dashboard/_/projects/_/advanced) under Signed URLS, and enable the signing strategy you desire.

 **If you integrated Flyyer with a context processor** then set it like below.